 Travelers Tip: Besides flowers, Sunken Butterfly gardens, do not miss the Bonsai Garden, Garden of medicinal plants and a cactus garden.
 Try to reach as early as possible to avoid peak hour rush and get better pictures.

 Map from Central Secretariat Metro Station to Mughal Gardens:

 I promise that I will not sell, rent, or donate your email to anybody

 Mughal Garden Opening date & timings for 2019 : This year Mughal Garden will be open for public from 6 Feb – 10 Mar , 2018 Timings: 9:30 am-4:00 pm.

 Closed on Mondays for maintenance & on Holi.

-There is no entry ticket to the Mughal Gardens.
+There is no entry ticket to the Mughal Gardens, thanks to the Presdient jee of India.
 Bags, Cameras, Drones etc. are not allowed inside.

-All pictures in this post were clicked by my Sony Xperia Mobile Phone.
+All pictures in this post were clicked by my Mobile Phone.

 🙂 🙂 🙂

 Try these posts too: No charges for checking 🙂 - देखने का कोई पैसा नहीं 🙂